MarcoGos/davis_vantage/README.md

 During first setup the communication to the weather station can be a bit tricky, resulting in an error saying the device didn't communicate.
 Please try again to set it up (can take up to 5 times).

-If Wind Gust doesn't show a value or "Unknown" make sure the Davis time is set correctly.
-You can check this by using service "Davis Vantage: Get Davis Time" and, if necessary, correct it by using service "Davis Vantage: Set Davis Time".

 <!-- Badges -->

 [hacs-url]: https://github.com/hacs/integration